Adrian Smith (basketball): College career

 Smith enrolled to play basketball at Northeast Mississippi Junior College (now known as Northeast Mississippi Community College).
 After Smith excelled on the court, Northeast coach Bonner Arnold convinced legendary University of Kentucky coach Adolph Rupp to send a scout to see Smith, and UK offered a scholarship.

-Smith didn't see much action his junior season until Kentucky's star guard, Vernon Hatton, went out with an appendectomy, and for seven games, Smith averaged 16.3 points.
+He didn't see much action his junior season until Kentucky's star guard, Vernon Hatton, went out with an appendectomy, and for seven games, Smith averaged 16.3 points.
 As a senior, Smith was a starter and averaged 12.4 points per game.
 The Wildcats' team, known as the "Fiddlin' Five", beat Seattle University 84–72 to win the 1957–58 national championship, led by 30 points from Hatton and 24 from Johnny Cox.
 Smith averaged just under 14 points in UK's four NCAA tourney wins, including seven in the championship game.

 Smith graduated from Kentucky with a business degree.

 After college

-He was selected in the 1958 NBA draft, but not until the 15th round (85th overall) by the Cincinnati Royals.
+Smith was selected in the 1958 NBA draft, but not until the 15th round (85th overall) by the Cincinnati Royals.